-We buy books, enrol on courses, get professional help hoping to find the key to master the art of communication.
+We buy books, enroll on courses, get professional help hoping to find the key to master the art of communication.

-What we rarely realise is that communication does work if the relationship is on track.
+What we rarely realize is that communication does work if the relationship is on track.

 But when it’s off track, talking things over often ends up in more confusion and ill feelings.

 Clear communication is not a “free pass” for great relationships, as erroneously believed.

 Think of all your attempts to talk to your partner or children while entertaining belligerent thoughts?

 Not well, I’d imagine!

 You may even have been able to have the upper hand, yet I’m sure you didn’t walk away feeling things were settled!

 The reason people can’t talk to each other rarely lies in the way they talk but in the feelings hidden behind their words.

 Communication is simply an empty container that holds whatever feelings you throw in.